1. Home>

 PronounSpanishEnglish

-YoasistiréI will assist
+YoasistiréI will attend

-asistirásyou will assist
+asistirásyou will attend

-Ella / Él / Ustedasistirás/he will assist, you (formal) will assist
+Ella / Él / Ustedasistirás/he will attend

-Nosotras / Nosotrosasistiremoswe will assist
+Nosotras / Nosotrosasistiremoswe will attend

-Vosotras / Vosotrosasistiréisyou (plural) will assist
+Vosotras / Vosotrosasistiréisyou (plural) will attend

-Ellas / Ellos / Ustedesasistiránthey will assist, you (plural formal) will assist
+Ellas / Ellos / Ustedesasistiránthey will attend

 Or use our app: